leoandres11/ServFlow/README.md

 ServFlow allows you to run an SFTP file server directly from your Android device.
 It provides a simple and modern interface for starting and managing your server while giving you control over network interfaces, IP addresses, ports, and authentication.

+> 🚧 **ServFlow is currently under active development.** Features, functionality, and the user interface may change as the project continues to evolve.

 ## ✨ Features

 * 🔐 SFTP server support